- Addressing the cost of living

 Volunteer with DHS

 Volunteering can provide the chance to meet new people, share knowledge and experience and learn new skills, while giving something back to the community.

-There are many different volunteering opportunities available across the Department for Communities and Social Inclusion (DCSI), including in the areas of disability services, domiciliary care and women's information service.
+There are many different volunteering opportunities available across the Department of Human Services (DHS), including in the areas of disability services, domiciliary care and women's information service.
 Take a look at the list below to see what's available.

 Helping people with a disability

-Government disability services provide a state-wide range of community and accommodation services to people with a disability.
+Government disability services provide a state-wide range of community and accommodation services to people with disability.

-For more information about volunteering opportunities within government disability services, contact the Volunteer Manager at either Strathmont Centre (Oakden) on +61 8 8266 8539 or Highgate Park (Fullarton) on +61 8 8372 1400.
+For more information about volunteering opportunities in government disability services, phone the Volunteer Manager at either Strathmont Centre (Oakden) on 8266 8539 or Highgate Park (Fullarton) on 8372 1400.